All Guides

 • • High-stakes exam in May

-• • Some colleges require score of 4 or 5
+• • Some colleges require a score of 4 or 5

 • • Limited to courses your school offers